AntczakEI/app-ads/_posts/2026-03-21-how-to-recover-between-two-training-sessions-in-one-day.md

 - a wrap with chicken, rice, and light sauce
 - eggs and toast with fruit on the side

-The point is not to eat “clean” in some extreme way.
+The point is not to eat clean in some obsessive way.
 The point is to eat something useful, digestible, and not ridiculously heavy.

-### If You Have 1 to 3 Hours Between Sessions
+## If you have 1 to 3 hours between sessions

 Now digestion matters more.